CamDavidsonPilon/lifetimes/README.md

     frequency	    0.070505	    1.000000
     """

-At this point we can train our Gamma/Gamma model and predict the conditional, expected average lifetime value of our customers.
+At this point we can train our Gamma-Gamma submodel and predict the conditional, expected average lifetime value of our customers.

     ggf = GammaGammaFitter(penalizer_coef = 0)
     ggf.fit(returning_customers_summary['frequency'],